 Influential leadership takes integrity, dedication, innovation, and time.
-We have a history of active involvement in the development of guidance documents and regulations affecting the environmental industry, our clients, and the services we offer.
-Examples of participation with industry decision-makers include Farallon’s partnership with Ecology developing natural attenuation evaluation guidance documents, evaluating Ecology’s draft guidance documents for vapor intrusion assessments, and membership in ASTM International (ASTM), all desscribed below.
+We have a history of active involvement in the development of guidance documents and regulations affecting the environmental industry, clients, and the services we offer.
+Some examples of our current participation with industry decision-makers include:

-ASTM is one of the largest voluntary standards-development organizations in the world, establishing and refining technical standards for materials, products, systems, and services.
-Farallon’s Associate Regulatory Specialist Tina Huff is an ASTM member serving on Committee E50 overseeing Environmental Assessment, Risk Management, and Corrective Action.
-As a regular participant in the Environmental Site Assessment and Vapor Intrusion Assessment Task Groups, Tina is well versed in the issues under discussion and has the opportunity to influence final decisions that will impact Farallon’s clients.
+ASTM International is one of the largest voluntary standards-development organizations in the world, establishing and refining technical standards for materials, products, systems, and services.
+Tina Huff, Farallon Principal Regulatory Specialist, is an ASTM International member serving on Committee E50 overseeing Environmental Assessment, Risk Management, and Corrective Action.
+As a regular participant in the Environmental Site Assessment and Vapor Intrusion Assessment Task Groups, Tina is well-versed in the issues under discussion, and has the opportunity to influence final decisions that will impact Farallon’s clients.
 Her contributions to the industry include membership in the Environmental Bankers Association, California Mortgage Bankers Association, and the American Railway Development Association.
 Tina also is a regular environmental due diligence contributor for various organizations and conferences, and has been a returning instructor at Continuing Legal Education events.